furcord-py/furcord/README.rst

    :target: https://github.com/Pycord-Development/pycord/releases
    :alt: Latest release

-A fork of discord.py.
-Pycord is a modern, easy to use, feature-rich, and async ready API wrapper for Discord written in Python.
+A fork of py-cord, which is a fork of discord.py.
+Furcord is a modern, easy to use, feature-rich, and async ready API wrapper for Discord written in Python, with furry syntax.

 Key Features
 ------------

+- Furry syntax
 - Modern Pythonic API using ``async`` and ``await``.
 - Proper rate limit handling.
 - Optimised for both speed and memory usage.